Did you know that according to Statistics Canada one in every four Canadians over the age of 15 is a caregiver?

 aging parents alone.

-I am part of that caregiver army!
 This is my story - a family story.
 As a child of about three or four, I would go with my parents to visit my paternal grandmother at her care home.
 My grandmother had five boys.
 Three, like her, went on to have Alzheimer’s or some form of dementia including my father.
 My father died of Alzheimer’s in 1995.
 I was 24 years old.

 In 2000 my mother, June Fuller Moulton (now also deceased), published We Rage, We Weep: A Rural Caregiver’s Experience Coping with Alzheimer’s Disease documenting her journey as a caregiver in a remote environment.
 It was her hope that by sharing her experience others would feel less alone seeing something of their own story in hers especially those who lived a more rural lifestyle.